vogulcan/kgrep/README.md

 **Fast positional k-mer grep over RocksDict / RocksDB**

-`kgrep` is a high-performance tool for scanning k-mers in a RocksDict/RocksDB database with position-specific filtering rules.
+`kgrep` is a tool for scanning k-mers in a RocksDict/RocksDB database with position-specific filtering rules.
 It uses tight prefix-bounded scans and in-memory constraint checks to minimize I/O and maximize speed.

 ## Features